You buy life insurance to protect your loved ones. But life can bring many changes. With these changes, your life insurance needs may change.

 If you aren’t sure of the answers to these questions, talk to your agent and discuss them.
 If you are no longer in touch with your agent, a Quotacy agent can help you.

-- Compare your current policy with any new policy you might buy before making any decisions about replacement.
+• Compare your current policy with any new policy you’re considering

 Buying a new life insurance policy through Quotacy is beneficial because we’ll shop your case to multiple top-rated insurance companies to make sure you get the best price possible.
 The insurance company you originally purchased from may not offer the best price now.
 Your life has changed and a different insurance company may be a better fit.